gcode-de/mealwheel/README.md

 ## Acknowledgments

-A big thank you to all the great coaches, teaching us as well as our fellow students from the "canoe" cohort of frontend web dev.
+A big thank you to all the great coaches teaching us, as well as our fellow students from the "canoe" cohort of frontend web dev.
-And of course kudos to the users of MealWheel.
+And of course kudos to the users of MealWheel!
 Your support and feedback have been invaluable in making this project a success.

 ## Feedback